 your printing and binding options explained, including print-on-demand

-The advice that we offer is fair and impartial – we are an independent entity, not tied to any third-party printing or publishing concern.
-What we offer is a Print Management Service, which includes price brokering but also involves getting your book printed to the specifications that you desire, to the quality that you demand and from sources that are reliable.
-We handle all interactions with third parties, ensuring that your book is not printed until you are satisfied with the final draft and have signed off on a proof copy.
+The advice that we offer is fair and impartial.
+We are an independent entity, not tied to any third-party printing or publishing concern.
+What we offer is a Print Management Service, which includes price brokering but also involves getting your book printed to the specifications that you require, to the quality that you demand and from sources that are reliable.
+We handle all interactions with third parties, ensuring that your book is not printed until you are satisfied with the final draft and have signed off on the proof copy that you will receive.

-We source for you the best available print prices and options.
-Based on our knowledge of publishing and in consultation with you, we aim to match print runs to anticipated demand, with the objective of getting you more books for your money without having to print more books than you actually need.
+We source the best available print prices and options based on our knowledge of publishing and in consultation with you.
+We aim to match print runs to anticipated demand, with the objective of getting you more books for your money without having to print more books than you actually need.

 Among the ways that all this can be achieved include: